threedworld-mit/tdw/Documentation/python/replicant/actions/reach_for.md

 - `max_distance` If the target is further away from this distance at the start of the action, the action fails.

+- `offhand_follows` If True, the offhand will follow the primary hand, meaning that it will maintain the same relative position.
+Ignored if `len(arms) > 1` or if `target` is an object ID.

 - `arms` A list of [`Arm`](../arm.md) values that will reach for the `target`.
 Example: `[Arm.left, Arm.right]`.

 - `collision_detection` The [`CollisionDetection`](../collision_detection.md) rules.